-All of this may leave you wondering if Leos make a good pet or if their owner (that’s you) will just be some annoying creature interrupting their peace and quiet?
+All of this may leave you wondering if Leos makes a good pet or if their owner (that’s you) will just be some annoying creature interrupting their peace and quiet.

-Well surprisingly, yes, Leopard Geckos like to be pet and held, and once they developed a bond with you, will happily let you handle them.
+Well surprisingly, yes, Leopard Geckos like to be pet and held, and once they develop a bond with you, will happily let you handle them.

 Like other reptiles, Leopard Geckos lack the emotional capacity for feelings such as love or friendship but almost all owners report a bond of trust and recognition with their pets.

 They might not jump up and down when they see you like an excited puppy, but your gecko will come to recognize you and will know, at some level, that you are their owner and they will start to treat you as such.